Close Cookie Popup

 Option B: You can start playing immediately using the digital platform and a standard six-sided die that you provide.
 The on-screen pawns will represent Filly and Dilly.

-Option A (Purchased Printed Workbooks): You can purchase comprehensive, printed Emotion Books for each student from our Hey Feelings Store.
+Option A (Purchased Printed Workbooks): Parents can purchase comprehensive, printed Emotion Books from our Hey Feelings Store.
 These include activity pages, sticker sheets for the Emotion Diamonds, and more for the entire year.

-Option B (Printable PDF Workbook Pages): Alternatively, you can access and download lesson-specific PDF activity pages directly from the Emotion Books tab.
-You then print only what you need for a particular lesson.
+Option B (Printable PDF Workbook Pages): Alternatively, you can access and download PDF with activity pages directly from the Emotion Books tab.
+You then print only what you need for a particular group session.

 Key Takeaway on Materials: The crucial thing to know right now is that you can begin using Hey Feelings Academy immediately with the digital platform, your own die, and by printing the PDF activity pages as you go.
 The physical items are wonderful, optional enhancements.

 The Hey Feelings gamea and all Emotion Worlds are accessed by logging into your account.
-They will be displayed on your educator dashboard.
+They will be displayed on your Therapist's dashboard.

 No!
 We believe in letting you experience the value firsthand.
 The entire Spookyland Emotion World is completely free for you to use.
 This includes its digital game and any associated printable PDF activity pages.
 If you're using the digital/printable option, you'll just need a standard six-sided die.